charleskoffler/clprolf/docs/official/clprolf_off_doc_5_interfaces_basics.md

 ### Capacity interface

-This kind of interface is quite current, because there are many of this in Java.
-It is simply an "able"-like interface, which brings a capacity.
+This kind of interface is an "able"-like interface, which brings a capacity.
+The goal of a capacity interface is to add a functionality across different families of compat_interf_version with a class role.

+We can not implement a capacity interface on a class, it only extends another interface(version or capacity).
-"Comparable" is a typical example of capacity, ensuring that a class implementing this is comparable.
-A class will generally implementing Comparable<thisClass>, and will be able to compare two elements of its own class.
-In the example below, the Car class has the capacity of compare cars.
+"Comparable" is a typical example of capacity.
+A version interface implementing Comparable<thisClass> will be able to compare two elements of its own interface.

+A capacity interface always has an advice to give, which is either to be a agent-like version interface, or a worker-like version interface, to be able to use it.
+By default, a capacity interface gives the advice to be used on a agent-like version interface.

+In the framework: an enumeration Advice(Advice.FOR_AGENT_LIKE, or Advice.FOR_WORKER_LIKE) is used with the @compat_interf_capacity, quite like a sub-role.
+In the language, there are two pure annotations, above the compat_interf_version definition: @Agent_like_advice and @Worker_like_advice.
+The version interface implementing the capacity has to be marked with a class role, according to the advice of the capacity.

 Let's imagine a Clprolf wrapper for java.lang.Comparable: